katiestar99/ansible/hacking/ticket_stubs/pr_cleanup_commits.md

 Hi!

-Thanks very much for your submission to Ansible.
+Thanks very much for your submission to Assible.
 It sincerely means a lot to us.

 We do require submissions to be free of merge commits, which cause difficulties in reviewing and merging code, and also affect the history of the source tree.
 To resolve this problem, it may be helpful to create a new branch and cherry-pick commits onto it.